Success! TRAVEL24 has been applied to your cart.

 Many people associate dandruff with an itchy and dry scalp.
 But dandruff and dry scalp are, in fact, two separate conditions.

 They have overlapping symptoms, which is why one is often mistaken for the other.
-However, it's important to differentiate between them as they have different treatment options.
+However, it's important to differentiate between them as they have different management options.

-Let's explore the main differences in symptoms, causes, and treatment approaches for both dandruff and dry scalp.
+Let's explore the main differences in symptoms, causes, and management approaches for both dandruff and dry scalp.

 Table of Contents: